Become a baker using the Concordium Client#

 Warning

 The staked amount is locked.
 That is, you can’t transfer it or use it for payment.
 You should take this into account and consider staking an amount that will not be needed in the short term.
-In particular, to deregister a baker or to modify the staked amount you need to own some non-staked CCD to cover the transaction costs.
+In particular, to deregister a validator or to modify the staked amount you need to own some non-staked CCD to cover the transaction costs.

 Restake the earnings#

-the account balance without staking them automatically.
+You can choose to modify this behavior and instead receive the rewards in the account balance without staking them automatically.
 You can change this switch through concordium-client

 :

-$concordium-client baker update-restake False --sender bakerAccount
+$concordium-client validator update-restake False --sender validatorAccount

-$concordium-client baker update-restake True --sender bakerAccount
+$concordium-client validator update-restake True --sender validatorAccount

-start affecting baking and finalizing power in the next pay day.
+Changes to the restake flag will take effect immediately; however, the changes start affecting lottery power in the next pay day.
 If the change is made in the last epoch before pay day, then the change will not occur until the following pay day.
 The current value of the switch can be seen in the account information which you can query using concordium-client

 :

-$concordium-client account show bakerAccount
+$concordium-client account show validatorAccount

 ...

-Baker: #22
+Validator: #22

 - Staked amount: 50.000000 CCD